coderefinery/installation/difftools.md

 ## How to verify the installation

-To test it create two files which are similar and then compare them with Meld or Diffuse:
+To test it create two text files which are similar and then compare them with Meld or Diffuse:

 ```shell
 $ meld file1 file2
 ```

+You should now see both versions side by side.